enze-chen/enze-chen.github.io/index.markdown

 I am a [Lecturer](https://mse.stanford.edu/people/lecturers){:target="_blank"} in the Materials Science and Engineering (MSE) Department at Stanford University.
 I teach a variety of undergraduate [MSE courses](https://profiles.stanford.edu/enze-chen?tab=teaching){:target="_blank"} spanning structure, characterization, energy, and computing.
-In my classrooms, you can expect to see a mix of lectures, active learning, digital tools, and professional skills development.
+My classrooms feature a mix of lectures, active learning, digital tools, and professional skills development.
-I also wear advising and recruiting hats within the department, so I welcome any and all of your questions.
+I also wear advising and recruiting hats within the department, so I welcome all of your questions.
 I am grateful to work with the other [Faculty](https://mse.stanford.edu/people/faculty){:target="_blank"} and [Staff](https://mse.stanford.edu/people/staff){:target="_blank"} to support our wonderful students!